Bad luck – comes in threes!

 Stepping off the treadmill

 In 2021 I made a decision to ditch the stresses of the corporate world and spend more time doing important stuff in life.
-So I joined the gig economy, starting work as a freelance/part-time goods/truck driver a far cry from my previous suit-wearing life.
-Although this offered no job security whatsoever (and a lot less pay), it did give me the freedom I needed in order to respond quickly when a good travel deal or other opportunity came along.
+So I joined the gig economy, starting work as a part-time truck driver a far cry from my previous suit-wearing life.
+Although this offered no job security whatsoever and a lot less pay, it did give me the freedom I needed in order to respond quickly when a good travel deal or other opportunity came along.
 I’ve since decided to take the plunge into early retirement; it’s a big step, but one I don’t think I’ll regret.

 The new “Brady Bunch”?